Lament over the Destruction of JerusalemBy the rivers of Babylon—

 "Woe to him who strives with his Maker, an earthen vessel with the potter!
 Does the clay say to him who fashions it 'What are you making'? or 'Your work has no handles'?
 Woe to him who says to a father, 'What are you begetting?' or to a woman, 'With what are you in travail?"'
 Thus says the LORD, the Holy One of Israel, and his Maker "Will you question me about my children, or command me concerning the work of my hands?
 I made the earth, and created man upon it; it was my hands that stretched out the heavens, and I commanded all their host.
 I have aroused him (Cyrus) in righteousness, and I will make straight all his ways; he shall build my city and set my exiles free, not for price or reward," says the LORD of hosts.
 (Isaiah 44:23-45:13).

-commissioned him - a gentile no less - to play a major role in
+and commissioned him - a gentile no less - to play a major role in the restoration

 |Ruler||Dates of Rule||Biblical Significance|